Udaykirancheera15/smart-bookmark-sorter/README.md

 # Smart Bookmark Sorter

 ## Overview
 The Smart Bookmark Sorter is a simple browser extension I created for Firefox to help manage the overwhelming number of bookmarks cluttering my toolbar.
-Frustrated by the disorganization, I developed this extension to meet my own needs.
-This project serves as a demonstration of the fundamentals of browser extension development, showcasing how to structure the extension, interact with browser APIs, and manage user interfaces.
+Frustrated by the disorganization, I developed this extension to meet my needs.
+This project demonstrates the fundamentals of browser extension development, showcasing how to structure the extension, interact with browser APIs, and manage user interfaces.
 As a curious student, I aimed to deepen my understanding of how extensions function and how to implement their basic features.

 ## Features